RedChimera/IWD2EE/iwd2ee/semiOverhaul_ReadMe.txt

 --Item Revisions--

-This component rebalances numerous items in IWD2, including some that only show up in Heart of Fury mode or as random drops.
+Normally, Icewind Dale 2's items are balanced terribly.
+There are a handful of ridiculously overpowered magic items (e.g. Winged Blight, Massive Halberd of Hate) towering over hundreds of almost useless magic items (e.g. items that just provide +1 Hide skill or 1/- Spell Resistance).
+It's not even a low-magic game: one gets tons of magic items, but most of them suck.

+This component revises most of the magical items in Icewind Dale 2, giving them a much larger variety of useful abilities.
+The purpose is primarily to empower weak items rather than to weaken strong items.
 It also updates many incomplete spell descriptions, including save DCs for on-hit effects.

+Item Revisions also adds many new items to the random loot tables, including powerful armor, shields, rings, amulets, and ammunition.

 --Creature Rebalancing--